5 Factors to Consider When Choosing Residential Siding:

 - Type of Construction— re-model or new build

 - Personal Value—budget, durability, maintenance

-Before you can even begin looking at your options for residential siding, you need to determine what is most important to you.
-It may be your budget, your need for a low maintenance product, or a rustic style—whatever you pick it needs to be the foundation of your selecting process.
-The moment you stray from the root of your project, you may discover yourself overwhelmed, discouraged, or even struggling to find the right product for you.
+Before you even begin looking at your options for residential siding, you need to determine what is most important to you.
+It may be your budget, your need for a low maintenance product, or a rustic style—whatever you choose needs to be the foundation of your selecting process.
+The moment you stray from the root of your project, you may discover yourself overwhelmed, discouraged, or even struggling to find the right metal siding for you.

 While all the residential siding options can seem overwhelming at times, using these five factors can be a great guide to make the selecting process easier and even fun!
 Choosing the right panel, finish and gauge comes down to the type of construction and installer you have, as well as the location and theme.
 Most importantly, remember what is the root of your project and don’t waiver from what inspired you to use metal in the first place.

 If you need some inspiration to help you choose the right metal siding, check out our blog on using metal siding on a modern home.
 Visit our product pages to browse through all the different colors and style Bridger Steel offers, or contact our team of professionals to get the details of your residential siding project handled!